Business Expense Policy

 The primary responsibility for review and approval of expenses and compliance with all provisions of this policy rests with the individuals incurring expenses and supervisors who are authorizing the expenses.
 Business expense reports are subject to audit by government agencies and other sponsors; therefore, thorough documentation and accounting for expenses (as defined in this section) is essential.
 Dartmouth must have all the documentation required to substantiate payments made in accordance with this policy.

-Business expense reports must be submitted within 120 days of the date of incurrence of an expense or the end of the travel.
-As noted in the advance section, if an advance was provided and the settlement is not completed within 120 days from the anticipated settlement date, the advance will be reported to the Payroll Office for appropriate reporting as taxable income and the appropriate taxes will be withheld from the employee.
+Business expense reports must be submitted within 90 days of the date of incurrence of an expense or the end of the travel.
+If an advance was provided and the settlement is not completed within 90 days from the anticipated settlement date, the advance will be reported to the Payroll Office so that it will be reported as taxable income to the employee and relevant taxes will be withheld.

 For Dartmouth employees (faculty and staff) business expense reports are through the iExpense System.
 Employees or their delegate can submit the iExpense Expense Report directly in iExpense or may complete the Expense Report Request eForm to have an iExpense Expense Report prepared by the employee's Finance Center.